mikenakis/Public/testana/README.md

 Alphabetic order of execution is not particularly useful.
 For example, in an alphabetic list of packages, `util` comes near the end, so it is usually tested last, and yet `util` tends to be a package that depends on no other packages, while most other packages depend on it, so if tests of other packages succeed, and yet tests of `util` fail, it can only be due to pure accident.
 It would be very nice to see `util` being tested first, so that if there is something wrong with it, then we know that we can stop testing: there is no point in testing packages that depend on a failing package.

 Testana addresses this problem by executing test classes in order of dependency, which means that classes with no dependencies will be tested first, classes that depend upon them will be tested next, and so on until everything has been tested.
 This generally means that as soon as you see a test failure you can stop running the tests, because the most fundamental class with a defect has already been located.

+For more information about this way of testing, see [michael.gr - Incremental Integration Testing](https://blog.michael.gr/2022/10/incremental-integration-testing.html)

 ## Why should I care about running test methods in natural order?